 4.93.
 Recommendations for the development, review, and revision of regulations and guides are provided in paras 3.51-3.71 of GSG-13 [4].
 Consistent with these recommendations, the competent authority should periodically review national and international regulations for the transport of radioactive material and should make any necessary changes to the national regulations.
 The competent authority should maintain awareness of developments in international organizations (such as the International Maritime Organization and International Civil Aviation Organization) and conventions, and of any associated mandatory timescales for changes to be introduced.
-See also Section 3 of this Safety Guide.
+See also Section 3.

-5. MULTILATERAL APPROVALS
+5. MULTILATERIAL APPROVALS

-- 5.1.
-Under the Transport Regulations [1], multilateral approval of a design or shipment may be effected by either of the following: - (a) Independent certification as part of a chain of multilateral competent authority approvals; - (b) Validation of the approval certificate issued by the original competent authority.
+5.1.
+Under the Transport Regulations, multilateral approval of the items listed in para.
+4.12 may be effected by either of the following:

+- (a) Independent certification as part of a chain of multilateral competent authority approvals; - (b) Validation of the original certificate issued by the competent authority of the country of origin of the design or shipment in accordance with para.
+840 of the Transport Regulations.